-Chattels meaning in law is that it refers to personal property or movable assets that are not classified as “real property.”
+In law, chattels meaning is the following: Chattels refer to personal property or movable assets that are not classified as “real property.”
 These are typically tangible personal property items that one can physically move or possess, such as furniture, vehicles, appliances, machinery, livestock, and personal belongings.
-Chattels include movable personal property.
-This is as opposed to intangible personal property such as shares.

 Moreover, specific legal definitions and interpretations of chattels may vary slightly across different jurisdictions within Australia, as there may be variations in state or territory laws.